David Greig (supermarket): Wrensons Stores

 The company of Wrensons Stores was started in 1909 to take over the running of nine grocery stores in the Birmingham area.
 The company was listed on the Birmingham Stock Exchange in 1950, and by 1962 operated 120 stores across Birmingham.
 Wrensons by 1971 was a chain of small grocery stores serving the Midlands with approximately £5 million in turnover.
 The business was purchased by the Green brothers, Martin and Peter, in April 1972 for £700,000, whom had previously built up the Adsega supermarket chain and sold it to Tesco.
 Shortly after purchasing Wrensons, the Green brothers added the seventy store chain of Manchester-based grocers, T.Redmans.
 This was followed by the purchase of David Greig for £10 million in June of the same year, all backed by funding from Slater Walker.
 The Greig family had to sell the business due to the death of several family members and owing large death duties.
 The New Wrenson group was taken public in October, with the share prospectus stating that the combined group had 266 stores, which 66 were self service.
 Wrensons sold off Greig's freehold stores in Bromley, High Wycombe, Maidenhead, Ramsgate, Torquay and Plymouth for £1.9 million while the former headquarters at Waterloo Road was put on the market for £3.25 million.
 In 1972 the combined company had lost £315,000.

 Return to David Greig and demise

 In 1973, the combined group formally changed its name from Wrensons to David Greig Ltd, but by the following year was subjected to take-over interest from retail conglomerate Combined English Stores.
 A fee of £12.5 million was agreed, but the shareholders of Combined English Stores withdrew support for the deal as there were validity questions over David Greig's projected trading figures.
 However, by April the board had accepted a £6 million bid from the food processing, wholesaling and retailing conglomerate Fitch Lovell.
 The deal was completed, and Fitch Lovell recouped half of the purchase price by selling stores for £3.4 million.
-By 1976 David Grieg Stores had shrunk down to 86, before being re-branded under Fitch Lovell's own chain Key Markets.
+By 1976 David Greig Stores had shrunk down to 86, before being re-branded under Fitch Lovell's own chain Key Markets.